Where Do Broadside Collisions Most Commonly Occur?By Stewart J. Guss on September 29th, 2020

 Injuries From Side-Impact Crashes

-Intersections present a known safety hazard.
-It’s clear based on National Highway Transportation Safety Administration and IIHS analyses of 2017 Crash Data.
+Year after year, the statistics tell the same story: intersections are a known safety hazard.
+This is clear based on National Highway Transportation Safety Administration and IIHS analyses of 2018 Crash Data.

 - Smaller vehicle passengers in side-impact crashes sustain more fatal injuries more frequently than those in other vehicle types: Pickup trucks, 785 fatalities; SUVs, 855 fatalities; Cars, 3,823 fatalities.

-Side-crash related injuries tend to be severe as vehicle sides don’t incorporate the same protections as the front and rear crumple zones.
-During ongoing side-impact crashworthiness testing, the Insurance Institute for Highway Safety found several consistencies related to side-impact collisions and injuries.
+Injuries from T-bone accidents tend to be severe because the sides of your car don’t have as much protection as the front and rear crumple zones.
+During ongoing side-impact crashworthiness testing, the Insurance Institute for Highway Safety found several trends related to side-impact collisions and injuries:

-- It’s difficult to protect passengers during side-impact accidents as there is very little room between the crash impact area and the passengers’ seats.
+- It’s difficult to protect passengers during side-impact accidents because there is very little room between the crash impact area and the passengers’ seats.

 - Studies of real-world events confirm the value of side-impact crashworthiness testing, consequent safety upgrades, and vehicle safety ratings.

-- A “good” safety rating meant that drivers in a side-impact crash were 70 percent less likely to die than in a vehicle with a “poor” rating.
-Drivers in cars rated “acceptable” were 64 percent less likely to die.
-Those in vehicles with a “marginal” rating were 49 percent less likely to die.
+- A “good” safety rating meant that drivers in a side-impact crash were 70% less likely to die than in a vehicle with a “poor” rating.
+Drivers in cars rated “acceptable” were 64% less likely to die.
+Those in vehicles with a “marginal” rating were 49% less likely to die.

 - These statistics show that, even in the safest vehicles, side-impacts still cause severe injuries and deaths.